BoxOfOldTech/PiHole-ePaper-Display/README.md

 * set up autostart script in gui: tried many things but this looks like it works, just as expected.

-edit: sudo nano /etc/xdg/lxsession/LXDE-pi/autostart add line, to run in terminal window in GUI: "@lxterminal -e /usr/bin/python3 /home/pi/pihole-display.py" or add line, to run in background: "@/usr/bin/python3 /home/pi/pihole-displa2.py"
+- edit: sudo nano /etc/xdg/lxsession/LXDE-pi/autostart
+- add line, to run in terminal window in GUI: "@lxterminal -e /usr/bin/python3 /home/pi/pihole-display.py"
+> or
+> add line, to run in background: "@/usr/bin/python3 /home/pi/pihole-displa2.py"

+_
+Tech-Neek